 Given that alcohol consumption is legal in our society and also an integral part of many social activities, the government has set up guidelines about the acceptable levels of consumption in order to reduce the health risks to a low level.

-The exact cause of alcoholism is still not known but there are many factors which are thought to play a role in the development of alcoholism.
+The exact cause of alcoholism is still not known but there are many factors that are thought to play a role in the development of alcoholism.

 Recent research suggests that genes may have a role to play in causing a predisposition towards alcoholism.
 Alcoholism often seems to run in families with immediate relatives of alcoholics being up to seven times more likely to develop alcoholism.